tarek102/To-Do-List/README.md

 # To DO List

-> To do list, where you can add, remove and move tasks from.
+> To-do list, where you can add, remove and move tasks.

 ## Built With